Barsoom | Pellucidar | Moon | Venus | Caspak |

 Further north where the temperatures are cooler there are mammals including animals familiar to our own time, such as lions and tigers and cows, oh my; panthers, leopards and wolves; horses, deer and goats.
-There are also several extinct animals there too, particularly sabretooth tigers5 as well as Cave Bear, Cave Lion, Eohippus, Hyeanodons, Mammoths, Mastodons, Megatherium and Woolly Rhino.
-These are well-known prehistoric animals that have been discovered in Europe and North America, however curiously no prehistoric animal known to be unique to the southern hemisphere is listed, although presumably the list of animals is limited to what the various narrators can identify, or which prehistoric animals Burroughs had heard of.
+There are also several extinct animals there too, particularly sabretooth tigers6 as well as Cave Bear, Cave Lion, Eohippus, Hyeanodons, Mammoths, Mastodons, Megatherium and Woolly Rhino.
+These are well-known prehistoric animals that have been discovered in Europe and North America, however no prehistoric animal unique to the Southern Hemisphere is mentioned.
+Presumably the list of animals is limited to what the various narrators can identify, or which prehistoric animals Burroughs had heard of.

 On the Island